gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 - [Child/parent fields](https://www.gatsbyjs.com/docs/schema-inference/#childparent-fields)
 - [Schema generation](https://www.gatsbyjs.com/docs/schema-generation/#4-parent--children-relationships)

-### Schema customization: extensions must be set explicitly
+### Schema Customization: Extensions must be set explicitly

 Starting with v3 whenever you define a field of complex type, you must also assign the corresponding extension (or a custom resolver):